podipo/skella/README.md

 	# Run Bower install and compile the LESS files
 	grunt

-	# Fire up a simple HTTPd to serve up the static dir at http://localhost:8000/
-	cd static
-	python -m SimpleHTTPServer 8000

-	# Ask Grunt to automatically recompile LESS files when they change
+	# Start an HTTPd on port 8000 and then automatically recompile LESS files if they change
-	grunt watch
+	grunt dev

 Don't edit anything in bower_components as they will be overwritten by Bower.
 To update Bootstrap variables edit `/static/variables.less`  and to enable or disable Bootstrap components edit `/static/bootstrap.less`.